system76/docs/_articles/system-firmware.md

 gnome-control-center firmware
 ```

-After the above commands are ran depending on the drive that the OS is installed on, you can use the above instructions to update your firmware.
+After the above commands are run depending on the drive that the OS is installed on, you can use the above instructions to update your firmware.

 ### Firmware Notifications for Laptops